 Formerly a partner with Ernst & Young, Dowling's positions included director, healthcare information technology, and director, global healthcare consulting.
 He previously served as president of HealthMagic Inc. (an early PHR start-up); as senior vice president of Covansys’ health division; as executive director of Noblis’ Center for Health Innovation; and as health services administrator and director of medical systems of governmental academic medical centers, hospitals and clinics (in which he designed an EMR intended for worldwide DoD use).

-Dr. Dowling also served as an Assistant Professor at the Schools of Medicine and Management, Case Western Reserve University and Adjunct Professor at the School of Nursing and Health Sciences at Georgetown.
+Dowling has also served as an assistant professor at the Schools of Medicine and Management at Case Western Reserve University, and as an adjunct professor at the School of Nursing and Health Sciences at Georgetown.

 His education includes doctoral work in healthcare management and management information systems and graduate work in computer science and engineering management with an emphasis in health systems.